captionpoint/captionpoint-plays/THE-ROOMMATE.md

 I like Antiques
 clothes
 (She opens the clothing box.)
-(Looks at ---
+(Looks at Robyn's clothes.
-## ROBYN:
-s clothes.
 Takes them out.)
 (Beat.)
 (Beat.)
 (Puts on a hat.)
 (Beat.)
-(Puts on ajacket.)
+(Puts on a jacket.)
 (Models.)
-(She tries on ---
-## ROBYN:
-s clothes.
-She feels power-ful in them.)
+(She tries on Robyn's clothes.
+She feels power- ful in them.)
 (She moves around the porch in them.)
 (Clears her throat.
-Sort of as Robym)
+Sort of as Robyn:) nnr,nrrinoconnoccococncooncnonno
+47
 I'm a poet.
 I write poems.
 Here's a poem.
-(Silently pretends to recite The Best Poem That Has Ever Been Written.)
+(Silently pretends to recite The Best Poem
+That Has Ever Been Written.)
 Thank you.
 Thank you.
-An autogTaph?
+An autograph?
 Oh my.
 I suppose I could.
 (SHARON keeps going through the clothing box.
 Then: she double-takes.)
 Oh.
 (She reaches in.
 She pulls out a fistful of driver's licenses.
 Beat.
-Anotherfistful.
+Another fistful.
 She reads the names, dropping them back into the box.)
 Claire Jones.
 Claire Doyle.
 Sarah Lucas.
 Victoria Lucas.
----
-## ROBYN:
-Doyle.
+Robyn Doyle.
 Victoria Jones.
 (Beat.
-More fisuls of driver's licenses, she drops them back without reading them, beat.)
+More fisffiLls of driver's licenses, she drops them back without reading them, beat.)
 Oh.
+48
 6.
 (Evening.)
 (SHARON sits at the kitchen table.)
-(She waits for ---
-## ROBYN:
-to get home.)
+(She waits for Robyn to get home.)
 (Key in the lock.)
-(---
-## ROBYN:
-enters.)
+(ROBYN enters.)
 ---
 ## ROBYN:
 Oh!
 Hey!
 ---
 ## SHARON:
-IE.
+Hi.
 ---
 ## ROBYN:
 How was your day?